slowernews/wisdom-tldr/README.md

 ###On networking

 Don't [isolate](#on-neutrality-and-isolation) yourself.
-The people you know and whether they like you will determine what opportunities you get.<br>
+The people you know and whether they like you will determine what opportunities you get.

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*

+> *'Do not build fortresses to protect yourself: isolation is dangerous.'<br>
+'Play the perfect courtier.' -- Robert Greene (4th and 24th law of power)*

+> *'The purpose of high education is first and foremost to meet people and build relationships.'*

-> *'You’re never too old to make a friend.
+> *'You're never too old to make a friend.
 Always be looking for a new one.'*

 > *'If a buddy calls and needs to get a drink, go.
 No matter the hour, how busy you are, or what else you have going on.'*

-> *'Play the perfect courtier.' -- Robert Greene (24th law of power)*

-> *'The purpose of high education is first and foremost to meet people and build relationships.'*

 <!--
 networking types: advocates a, boomerang b, celebrities c, drainers d / shark, dolphin, drowner